Huntsman spider: Description

-On their upper surfaces the main colours of huntsman spiders are inconspicuous shades of brown or grey, but many species have undersides more or less aposematically marked in black-and-white, with reddish patches over the mouthparts.
+On their upper surfaces, the main colours of huntsman spiders are inconspicuous shades of brown or grey, but many species have undersides more or less aposematically marked in black and white.
 Their legs bear fairly prominent spines, but the rest of their bodies are smoothly furry.
-They tend to live under rocks, bark and similar shelters, but human encounters are common in sheds, garages and other infrequently-disturbed places.
-The banded huntsman (Holconia) is large, grey to brown with striped bands on its legs.
-The badge huntsman (Neosparassus) is larger still, brown and hairy.
-The tropical or brown huntsman (Heteropoda) is also large and hairy, with mottled brown, white and black markings.
-The eyesight of these spiders is not nearly as good as that of the Salticidae (jumping spiders).
+They tend to live under rocks, bark, and similar shelters, but human encounters are common in sheds, garages, and other infrequently disturbed places.
+The banded huntsman (Holconia) is large, grey to brown, with striped bands on its legs.
+The badge huntsman (Neosparassus) is larger still, brown, and hairy.
+The tropical or brown huntsman (Heteropoda) is also large and hairy, with mottled brown, white, and black markings.
+The eyesight of these spiders is not as good as that of the Salticidae (jumping spiders).
 Nevertheless, their vision is quite sufficient to detect approaching humans or other large animals from some distance.

 Identification

 They can be distinguished from other spider families by their appearance, as other spiders similar to them are smaller in size.
 They are often confused for tarantulas due to their hairy nature, but can easily be distinguished by their laterigrade legs, similar to those of crabs.
 Members of this family are also typically less bulky than tarantulas.
 They possess two claws, as is the case for most spiders that actively hunt their prey.
-If this is not enough to fully identify them, they also possess eight eyes divided into two regular rows.
+They also possess eight eyes divided into two regular rows.

+Behavior

+As adults, huntsman spiders do not build webs, but hunt and forage for food; their diet consists primarily of insects and other invertebrates, and occasionally small skinks and geckos.
+They live in the crevices of tree bark, but frequently wander into homes and vehicles.
+They are able to travel extremely quickly, often using a springing jump while running, and walk on walls and even on ceilings.
+They also tend to exhibit a "cling" reflex if picked up, making them difficult to shake off and much more likely to bite.
+The females are fierce defenders of their egg sacs and young.
+They generally make a threat display if provoked, and if the warning is ignored, they may attack and bite.

+The egg sacs differ fairly widely among the various genera.
+For example, in Heteropoda species, egg sacs are carried underneath the female's body, while in other species, such as Palystes and Pseudomicrommata, females generally attach egg sacs to vegetation.